kylebarron/loaders.gl/modules/shp/README.md

-# @loaders.gl/shp
+# @loaders.gl/shapefile

-This module contains a geometry loader for the Well-Known Text (WKT) and Well-Known Binary (WKB) formats.
+This module contains a geometry loader for the ESRI Shapefile format.

 [loaders.gl](https://loaders.gl/docs) is a collection of framework independent visualization-focused loaders (parsers).